-With that in mind, many of the proposed projects and funding allocations are designed to ensure Lakeshore is properly resourced to meet current service levels while acknowledging the potential for future demand as one of the fastest growing municipalities in Ontario.
+With that in mind, many of the projects and funding allocations are designed to ensure Lakeshore is properly resourced to meet current service levels while acknowledging the potential for future demand as one of the fastest growing municipalities in Ontario.

-The following pages serve as an introduction to Lakeshore's 2023 Budget as well as highlight some of the important issues which have informed the recommendations it contains.
+The following pages serve as an introduction to Lakeshore's 2023 Budget and highlight some of the important issues which have informed its contents.